gungmn98/gungmn98.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+---
+layout: post
+title:  "Welcome to Gungle!"
+date:   2021-08-27 11:55:04
+categories: jekyll update
+---

+{% highlight ruby %}

+{% endhighlight %}

+If you have any problems, please report them by e-mail. kangkangminmin070908@gmail.com

+[Go to email]:      kangkangminmin070908@gmail.com

+post copyable